microsoft/service-fabric-observer/XmlDiffPatchSF/README.md

 As mentioned above, this currently supports ApplicationManifest.xml and Settings.xml files, but can very easily be extended to support other XML files you use for SF application configuration.

-This utility employs the old-yet-still-used-by-many XML diff/patch tool [XmlDiffPatch](https://www.nuget.org/packages/XMLDiffPatch/).
-Note: This is not an officially-supported Microsoft technology.
+This utility employs the old-yet-still-used-by-many XML Microsoft diff/patch utility code [XmlDiffPatch](https://www.nuget.org/packages/XMLDiffPatch/).

 XmlDiffPatchSF is built as a .NET Desktop (Windows-only) console application targetting .NET Framework 4.72.